pirafrank/fpiracom/_posts/2016-10-28-thoughts-on-the-new-macbook-pro.md

 - 10-hour battery also for 15-inch model;
 - No ARM-powered laptop or iPad-book was shown.
 They're all Intel, yay!
 - Programmers are shifting out of Apple's customer target.
 Some Terminal shortcuts on the Touch Bar are not enough to keep them from going;
+- The Thunderbolt 3 ports on the right side have capped speed ([source](http://www.macrumors.com/2016/10/28/macbook-pro-tb3-reduced-pci-express-bandwidth/)).
+Could they have unable to build a fast enough bridge to connect the right side logic boar to the main one?;
 - They are still selling the *old* MacBook Pro version, 13" version only.
 If you want a 15" MacBook, the new one is the only option to go for.
 Because Apple thinks this is the new declination of a Pro computer.

 ### Mobile choices